List Vulnerable Packages

 array of vulnerability objects

-A list of vulnerabilities that are still open in the original vulnerable package.
+A list of vulnerabilities that are open in the original vulnerable package.

 CVE